obaidullah-Mushtaq/if.05.22-coding-assignment3/RecursionAndLists.md

 - An element `Head` is element of a list if `Head` is the head of the list.

 The recursive part is then
-- An element `X` is not the head of the list then it must be a member of the tail.
+- If an element `X` is not the head of the list then it must be a member of the tail.

-In prolog this look like:
+In PROLOG this look like:
 ```
 isMember(X, [X | _]).
 isMember(X, [_ | Tail]) :- isMember(X, Tail).